rigetti/grove/docs/vqe/vqe_example.rst

     -0.4161468365471423

-The expectation value was calculated by running the pyQuil program out put from ``small_ansatz``, saving the wavefunction, and using that vector to calculate the expectation value.
-We can sample the wavefunction as you would on a quantum computer by passing an integer, instead of `None`, to the third parameter of ``expectation()``.
+The expectation value was calculated by running the pyQuil program output from ``small_ansatz``, saving the wavefunction, and using that vector to calculate the expectation value.
+We can sample the wavefunction as you would on a quantum computer by passing an integer, instead of `None`, as the samples argument of the ``expectation()`` method.

 .. code:: python